rabbitmq/rabbitmq-website/site/kubernetes/operator/using-topology-operator.md

 ## <a id='federation' class='anchor' href='#federation'>Federation</a>

-Messaging Topology Operator can define [Federation upstream](../../federation.html).
+Messaging Topology Operator can define [Federation upstreams](../../federation.html).

-Federation upstream URI is provided through a Kubernetes Secret object.
+Because a Federation upstream URI contains credentials, it is provided through a Kubernetes Secret object.
-The Secret object must contain a key 'uri', and they can be either a single, or multiple URIs separated by ','.
+The 'uri' key is mandatory for the Secret object.
+Its value can be either a single URI or a comma-separated list of URIs.

-The following manifest will create define an upstream named 'origin' in a RabbitmqCluster named 'example-rabbit':
+The following manifest will define an upstream named 'origin' in a RabbitmqCluster named 'example-rabbit':

 <pre class="lang-bash">
 apiVersion: rabbitmq.com/v1beta1